Ingredient Spotlight: Micellar Water

 Micellar water as a prep-step is nothing new to those worldly Parisians, since the metropolitan water quality in the City of Light has long been less than Oh-la-la!-worthy, and the air is so gritty it’s trés chic.

 That’s why micellar cleansing water is a time-honored must for makeup artists in the dressing rooms of runway shows and fashion shoots, where there often isn’t even a sink.
-You may find it handy for après-gym, sweaty festivals, and keeping yourself fresh during plane-travel, whether you’re headed to Paris or Pittsburgh.
+It works great in a pinch when you don't have access to your normal cleanser or have water readily available.
+You may also find it handy for après-gym, sweaty festivals, and keeping yourself fresh during plane-travel, whether you’re headed to Paris or Pittsburgh.

 Beyond water for better skin